hg42/uxregexp/README.md

 It's currently only used for a single use-case (a contribution to an Atom add-on `process-palette`), so
-*   it only includes what is used there or what seemed to be useful in this state
-*   it will probably go through several development steps
+*   it will probably go through some more development steps
 *   the API may change
-*   I am open for suggestions fitting my goals
+*   I am open for suggestions
 *   it is not tested in the wild
+*   I still expect to find bugs
 *   it is not mature for production use (= use it at your own risk)

 ## basic algorithm